First, let’s understand the difference between “classes” of mortgages:

-As mortgage professionals, we refer to the 3 major tiers of lending as: A lender mortgage, B lender mortgage or private lender mortgage.
-If this terminology sounds familiar it’s because, over time, these terms have become quite mainstream, even beyond industry professionals.
+As mortgage professionals, we refer to the 3 major tiers of lending as; A lender mortgage (or ‘A’ bank mortgage), B lender mortgage, and private lender mortgage.
+If this terminology sounds familiar, it’s because, over time, these terms have become quite mainstream, even beyond industry professionals.
 Over many years, the Mortgage landscape has transformed beyond the typical ‘A’ (“bank only”) lending solutions to include alternative options.
 These alternative mortgage financing solutions appeal to those homeowners that often require more flexible consideration to fulfill their mortgage financing needs, be it a purchase, a refinance or equity take out.

-A lender mortgage: Refers to any mortgage funded through traditional lending sources (i.e. major banks or tier-A broker channel banks) – What comes to mind might be – ‘stricter approval guidelines’ and ‘best mortgage rates.’
+A lender mortgage (or Bank mortgage): Refers to any mortgage funded through traditional lending sources (i.e. major banks or tier-A broker channel banks) – What comes to mind might be – ‘stricter approval guidelines’ and ‘best mortgage rates.’

-B lender mortgage: Refers to any mortgage funded through non-traditional banks/lending sources, but still governed by B-20 guidelines (i.e. Trust companies, tier 2 banks, monoline institutions & credit unions) – What comes to mind might be – Common sense lending approach with much more flexibility in affordability and types of income used.
+B lender mortgage: Refers to any mortgage funded through non-traditional banks/lending sources, but still governed by B-20 guidelines (i.e. Trust companies, tier B banks, monoline institutions & credit unions) – What comes to mind might be – Common sense lending approach with much more flexibility in affordability and types of income used.
 Rates are reasonably priced in consideration of the flexibility that is offered.

 Pros and Cons of a ‘B lender mortgage’:

-Pros and cons can vary from client to client, so to keep things simple, we’ll limit the pros and cons of a B lender mortgage to 3 major points for each.
+The benefits and “things to consider” can vary from the perspective of one client, so to keep things simple, we’ll limit the pros and cons of a B lender mortgage to 3 major points for each.

-- A ‘B lender mortgage’ offers a clear solution for clients who need financing but do not qualify through traditional banks for reasons such as: nature of income, high debt servicing ratios, previous mortgage arrears, poor/blemished credit, past bankruptcies or consumer proposals, non-traditional down payment sources, etc.
+- A ‘B lender mortgage’ offers a clear solution for clients who need mortgage financing but do not qualify through traditional banks for reasons such as nature of income, high debt servicing ratios (affordability), previous mortgage arrears, poor/blemished credit, past bankruptcies or consumer proposals, non-traditional down payment sources, etc.

-- B lender mortgages are less stringent on qualification guidelines and allow much more leniency on: debt servicing ratios (thus allowing higher affordability), less than perfect credit scores, non-conforming sources of income (ex.
-Business for self, commission, bonus, part time, contract) and varying down payment sources.
+- B lender mortgages are less stringent on qualification guidelines and allow much more leniency on; debt servicing ratios (thus allowing higher mortgage affordability), less than perfect credit scores, non-conforming sources of income (ex.
+Business-for-self, commission, bonus, part-time or contract employees) and varying down payment sources.

-- It’s no secret that B lender mortgages come with a higher price tag in 2 ways: Interest rate and mortgage closing costs.
+- It’s no secret that a B lender mortgage comes with a higher price tag in 2 ways: Interest rate and mortgage closing costs.
 Given that these options are often short-mid term solutions, that serve an immediate mortgage financing need, the trade-off can be considered “worth it”.

 - A ‘B lender mortgage requires a minimum down payment of 20%.
 For refinances, this often isn’t a hurdle for borrowers.
-However, for purchases it can easily affect buyers drastically if the buyers planned only for the minimum down payment requirements of 5%, 10% or even 15%.
+However, for purchases, it can easily affect buyers drastically if the buyers planned only for the minimum down payment requirements of 5%, 10%, or even 15%.
 Considering that average home prices in major cities across the province are approaching “uninsurable” territory…a 20% down payment might be necessary across all tiers sooner than later.
 This too makes this point less of a con than in the years prior.